 Summary:

-A participant cannot make both an age 50 or older catch-up contribution and an age 62, 63, or 64 catch-up contribution to the plan in the same year.
+A participant cannot make multiple catch-up contributions to the same plan in the same year.

 This limit applies to the following IU and non-IU plans combined: